Mapping 1+1-dimensional black hole thermodynamics to finite volume effects: Comparison

 \section{Comparison}

-In Secs.~\ref{sec:Euclidean} and \ref{sec:dilatonicBHs} we discussed the thermodynamics of finite volume effects in QFT and dilatonic black holes respectively.
+In sections \ref{sec:Euclidean} and \ref{sec:dilatonicBHs} we discussed the thermodynamics of finite volume effects in QFT and dilatonic black holes respectively.
 These effects seem at first glance unrelated.
 However, in both systems we have NEC violation and finite quantum entropy.
 But the analogy runs even deeper; we observe that the effect of the temperature $T$ in black holes is similar to the effect of the inverse length scale $1/a$ in tunneling.
+To see this, we compare two physical quantities, which are the NEC and the rate of change in entropy, when the environment is modified.\\